 Tips for Retirement

 - What do your plans look like for retirement?
 Will your 401(k) be enough to support you when you stop working?
 These are tough questions, but a financial advisor can guide you through them.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A 401(k) is a great way to build funds to support you through your retirement.
 But retirees are often caught off guard by unexpected costs like emergencies and medical bills.
 These can drain your reserve of funds.
 So, every working adult should consider planning for these potential healthcare expenses.
 A health savings account (HSA) is one way to do that.
 They’re tax-deferred like 401(k)s but lack taxes on qualified withdrawals.
 You can check out our guide on HSAs to see if they’re right for you.